Neural delay differential equations: learning non-Markovian closures for partially known dynamical systems: Modeling Partially Observed Dynamical Systems

-where $M$ is a Markovian term, i.e.~a function involving current observables $g(t)$, and where the function $K$, which depends on past observables, is integrated over the whole time since the initial condition. \end{theorem} This equation, derived within the framework of the Mori-Zwanzig theory (see Appendix~\ref{ap:proof_mz_equation}), is sometimes referred to as the Generalized Langevin Equation (GLE).
-It provides a rigorous governing equation for the observables $g$.
-This elegant formulation of partially observed dynamics yields an exact evolution equation that takes the form of an Integro-Differential Equation.
-Therefore, learning the dynamics of partially observed systems boils down to estimating each term of the differential equation above.
+with $M$ a Markovian operator and $K$ an operator applied to past observables and integrated over the whole time span since the initial condition.
+The so-called ``noise'' term $F$ accounts for the impact of the unobserved variables at the initial condition.
+It can be eliminated from the equations predicting future observations by applying the projector $\mathcal{P}$ and restricting their dynamics into the linear span of $\mathcal{P} \vecobs$.
+Learning the dynamics of partially observed or known systems hence boils down to estimating each term of the differential equation above, sometimes referred to as the Generalized Langevin Equation (GLE).

+Accounting for the past essentially allows to isolate the dynamics of the observables.
+The Mori-Zwanzig framework is general and applies widely, allowing to describe the dynamics of the observables with a non-Markovian model.
+It similarly provides a principled closure for coarse models, hence missing information, which can be effectively complemented with a history-based term.